-Cherokee Configuration
+Simple Cherokee Configuration

-Configuring ?Cherokee with Trac is straightforward, if you spawn Trac as an SCGI process.
+The configuration on Cherokee's side is quite simple.
+You will only need to know that you can spawn Trac as an SCGI process.
 You can either start it manually, or better yet, automatically by letting Cherokee spawn the server whenever it is down.

-First set up an information source in cherokee-admin with a local interpreter:
+First set up an information source in cherokee-admin with a local interpreter.